 It has been noted stress can be significantly reduced by doing just 90 minutes of Hatha Yoga, and an additional study in 2018 found that levels of depression and anxiety dropped significantly in individuals who partook in 12 sessions of Hatha Yoga.

 In the interest of continuing the debate of Hatha yoga vs Vinyasa, it is important to note that Vinyasa yoga has also been known to reduce symptoms relating to mental health.
 Both forms of yoga are an effective treatment for stress and depression.
-These forms of yoga are ideal when accompanied by some of the best natural mood boosters you can do whever you are.

 When it comes to discussing the advantages of Vinyasa yoga vs Hatha, we'll explain this in more detail, and with more relevant context to Vinyasa yoga in our next section.